History of RSC Anderlecht: The European successes (1968–1984)

 Anderlecht reached their first European final in 1970 in the Inter-Cities Fairs Cup, which would become the UEFA Cup two years later.
 That year, it was decided that, in the case of teams being level on aggregate after two matches, the team that had scored the most goals away would qualify.
 The new rule saw Anderlecht past Dunfermline and Newcastle United respectively at the second and third stages of the competition (having beaten Icelandic side Valur in the first round).
 In the semifinals, the Brussels team beat Inter Milan, but after they had won the final's home leg against Arsenal 3–1, they lost 3–0 at Highbury in the second leg.
 Anderlecht also participated to the next and last Inter-Cities Fairs Cup, due to their second consecutive domestic league fourth place, but they lost in the third round to Vitória de Setúbal of Portugal.
 They finished the championship in third place in that season.

 During the summer of 1971, a new chairmen was appointed at the head of the club.
 Albert Roosens was replaced by former Anderlecht and Belgium player Constant Vanden Stock.
 He directly transferred several players, among which included Dutch goalkeeper Jan Ruiter and forward Rob Rensenbrink.
 Anderlecht won their next domestic title at the end of the season, on the last matchday, with a little help from another Brussels team: Racing White's draw with Club Brugge, who had gone into the final round of matches as league leaders, enabled Anderlecht to claim the championship.
 They also won the Belgian Cup for the second time, making also their second double.

 The next season, Club Brugge won the championship at the Astrid park, a measure of revenge after they had finished second for five seasons in a row, while Les Mauves et Blancs ended the season in sixth place, their worst performance since 1952.
 This was the beginning of a long rivalry between the two teams.
 Anderlecht though managed to secure a place in Europe by winning the Cup again, entering for the first time the European Cup Winners' Cup, as their tenth consecutive European season.
-That year, Anderlecht finished on top once again with a team led by players Rensenbrink, Ludo Coeck, Paul Van Himst and Attila Ladynski.
+That year, Anderlecht finished on top once again with a team led by players Rensenbrink, Ludo Coeck, Paul Van Himst and Attila Ladinszky.
 Before the 1973–75 season, chairman Constant Vanden Stock decided to have the club's first shirt sponsor printed, which was his own brewery Belle-Vue.